 The game is set during classical antiquity, and all aspects of typical Roman city life are reproduced faithfully: food, resources, religion, military, and so on.
 Caesar combines both elements of Sim City 2000 and The Settlers II.
-You have to build and expand a city, deciding the residential zones (in Caesar II the houses are built, in Caesar III you choose the areas, as you do in SimCity); but also infrastructures, security and religious buildings, recreational areas and so on.
-At the same time, you have to pay attention to the production and distribution lines, so that people and resources can move adequately (just like the trade routes of The Settlers).
-You will need to produce food, mandatory to sustain your population, but also wine, oil, pottery, weapons, furniture, and other items you can trade.
+You have to build and expand a city, deciding the residential zones (in Caesar II, the houses are built, in Caesar III, you choose the areas, as you do in SimCity); but also infrastructures, security, and religious buildings, recreational areas and so on.
+At the same time, you must pay attention to the production and distribution lines so that people and resources can move adequately (just like the trade routes of The Settlers).
+You will need to produce food, mandatory to sustain your population, wine, oil, pottery, weapons, furniture, and other items you can trade.
 It's fair to say that Caesar III represents the best of both worlds.

-There is a lot of micro-management, but not the boring one, it's totally enjoyable.
+There is a lot of micro-management, but not boring; it's gratifying.

 On the other side, war and all military aspects are the weak points of this game.
-You can just build barracks, that will create soldiers, but you won't be able to control precisely what they do.
-But this is not a game for warmongers.
+You can build barracks that will create soldiers, but you won't be able to control what the soldiers do.
+However, this is not a game for warmongers.
 David Lester was able to design the perfect historical city building-resource management game, and this is how you should approach Caesar III.

 Unfortunately, the game is available only for Windows.
 But the good news is our package includes the widescreen patch for HD monitors.

-If you want to enjoy the full experience, we suggest purchasing Caesar 3 on GOG.
+If you want to enjoy the whole experience, we suggest purchasing Caesar 3 on GOG.